Eric-Jalal/ParkingApp/README.md

 - Place a "Start parking"-button as a part of your layout.
 Once tapped, the app will tell which zone is being parked.

+## Problems
+- This code has a problem in polygon draweres which they are all connected together and it should not be like this, i have to fix it at some point.

 ## Disclaimer
 This code published here is originally mine and is not allowed to be used by anybody for any purposes.